Romanguy13/kickback/README.md

    - Alternatively, you can run the app on your phone by downloading the [Expo Go](https://expo.dev/client) app and scanning the QR code in the terminal.
 5. Alternatively, you can run `npm run ios` to run the app on an iOS emulator or `npm run android` to run the app on an Android emulator.
 6. To run the tests, run `npm test` in the root directory.

-## Prettier With VSCode

-- Step 1;
-  - Install the VSCode extension: Prettier.
-Should be the most downloaded extension.
-- Step 2:
-  - Press `command + shift + p` and type in `>Format Document` -Step 3:
-  - Hit enter.
-A notification will pop up asking you to configure a formatting style.
-    Press configure and select `Prettier` as the style.
-- Step 4:
-  - Now let us make life easier and format a document on save.
-Hit `command + ,`
-  - In the search bar, search: `Editor: Format On Save`
-  - Select the checkbox and hit `command + s` to save your settings.
-- Step 5:
-  - Finally, let us reload VSCode to ensure our updates/changes are applied.
-  - Hit `command + shift + p`
-  - Type in `>Relod Window` and hit enter.
-- Prettier should now be configured so when we hit save a file, formatting should be automatically applied for us.

 ## Firebase Emulator
 [Official Documentation setup](https://firebase.google.com/docs/cli)